baset-sarker/ptz-first-time-passport/README.md

 # Overview
 <br />
-Some functionality added here to get results, values etc.
 Face quality checking thresholds are in the thresholds.py file Error messages are in the messages.py file
 <br />